If you are interested in growing mango trees, then you’ve come to the right place.

 1. Choose a Dwarf / Semi Dwarf Mango Variety

 When growing mango trees in containers, we should select a mango cultivar that has a dwarf or semi-dwarf growth habit.
-Examples of popular mango cultivars that exhibit this type of growth habit include but are not limited to:

 2. Purchase an Appropriate Container